Producer, Director & Choreographer

 This is Andrew’s 7th year in the Wild West Spectacular the Musical, previously appearing as Frank Butler and Nate Salsbury.
 He also plays Drosselmeyer in RMDT's annual production of The Nutcracker.
 His day job is the News Director at the Bighorn Radio Network in Cody, and formerly Public Relations Manager at the Wyoming Dinosaur Center.
 He has done work as a “personality” with Disney/Pixar, Google, the BBC, PBS, and The Washington Post.
 You can also find him on his Youtube channel, T.rexcellent!

-TECHNICAL Director and Manager of The Cody Theatre
+Manager of The Cody Theatre & Lighting Technician

 Marketing & Communications Director

 Jennifer grew up in Rapid City, South Dakota so she is familiar with the "wild west".
 She is a mother of two young inspiring performers and married to a Cody native.
 You can find her front of house greeting and scanning tickets as well as behind the scenes answering phone calls and doing all things marketing related for the show.
-Throughout the year, she also works for the affiliated Rocky Mountain School of the Arts here in Cody, Wyoming.
+Throughout the year, she also works for the nonprofit production organization, Rocky Mountain Dance Theatre and the affiliated Rocky Mountain School of the Arts here in Cody, Wyoming.